 Although the details change, controversies over the origins and antiquity of the first Americans are nothing new.
 In an effort to understand how knowledge of the past is crafted and how controversy in science is resolved, I have spent considerable time (metaphorically-speaking) in the late 19th and early 20th century examining the decades-long debate over human antiquity in North America that involved the best and brightest of several generations of archaeologists, glacial geologists, physical anthropologists and vertebrate paleontologists.

 My archaeological, historical and interdisciplinary research has been supported by grants from the National Geographic Society, the National Science Foundation, The Potts and Sibley Foundation, and the Smithsonian Institution.
 In 1996, I received an extraordinarily generous research endowment from Joseph and Ruth Cramer to establish the Quest Archaeological Research Program, which will support in perpetuity at SMU research on the earliest occupations of North America and their environments.

-The research results have appeared in over 180 publications, including nine books, the most recent of which are Folsom: new archaeological investigations of a classic Paleoindian bison kill (2006), First Peoples in a New World: Colonizing Ice Age America (2009), and The Great Paleolithic War: how science forged an understanding of America’s Ice Age past (2015).
-A number of recent / select publications since 2002 are available here, along with a full listing of publications since 1979.
+The research results have appeared in some 200 publications, including eleven books, the most recent of which are Folsom: new archaeological investigations of a classic Paleoindian bison kill (2006), The Great Paleolithic War: how science forged an understanding of America’s Ice Age past (2015), The Mountaineer site: a Folsom winter camp in the Rockies (2021), and a second edition of my First Peoples in a new world: populating Ice Age America (2021).
+A number of recent / select publications since the turn of the millennium are available here, along with a full listing of publications since 1979.